lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 ![woman praying](https://www.churchofjesuschrist.org/imgs/148b72c44b3011eda531eeeeac1ecaeed522e0e3/full/%21500%2C/0/default)

+32.8.2

+### Helping People Address Addictions and Pornography Use

 Personal counseling sometimes involves helping members repent of sins related to or caused by addictions.
 These addictions may include substances or a wide range of behaviors.
 Addictions harm individuals, marriages, and families.

 Bishops may counsel members to seek help from the Church’s [Healing through the Savior: The Addiction Recovery Program](/study/manual/addiction-recovery-program-2023?lang=eng "/study/manual/addiction-recovery-program-2023?lang=eng") and from qualified medical and mental health professionals.
 Only the Church’s official program should be sponsored or hosted in Church buildings.